Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/3-retargeting-control.md

 However, the compliance control with only joint torques may lead to poor velocity or position tracking, therefore a mixture of them is proposed in the feedback and feed-forward terms of the joint controller in <d-cite key="johnson2017team, kuindersma2016optimization, cisneros2020inverse"></d-cite>.

-## 'F. State Estimator, Localization & Mapping'
+## F. State Estimator, Localization & Mapping

 These blocks in Fig.~\ref{fig:retargeting_controller_architecture} receive measurements from the robot sensors and estimate the necessary information for other blocks in Fig.~\ref{fig:retargeting_controller_architecture} or to the human as shown in Fig.~\ref{fig:teleoperation_architecture} (for assisted teleoperation).
 A family of well-known model-based estimation techniques commonly used in robotics is the Kalman filters.